trackme518/OSCreplay/README.md

 * CLEAR - clear the status messages
 * PERFORMANCE MODE - disable rendering GUI to speed up the program.

+## Setting OSC/Websocket IP & ports
+Go into the data folder inside the OSCReplay App.
+Open "settings.json" in notepad.

 ## OSC
 ReplayOSC App supports only single messages (no bundles) and Integer, Float, String, Double variable types.
-App supports multiple variables in single message.
+App supports multiple variables in a single message.

 ## .CSV file format
 OSC/Websocket events are saved in .CSV file in data folder inside OSCreplay App.
 I am using buffered writer and reader so the file is written or red one line at a time.
 This is important to avoid out of memory error when reading / wring large files.
 CSV files uses ',' comma delimeter.
 First collumn is "timestamp" in milliseconds (Integer).
 First event is always timestamped as 0 - time before the first event arrive is ignored.
 Second collumn is "OSCaddress" - it should always start with "/" to comply with OSC protocol.
 Third collumn is "typetag".
 Typetag is used to determine how many variables are in the message data - each character represents one variable.
 Order matters.
 You can also have empty typetag in case there are no data in the message.
 Subsequent collumns are individual variables.